Level/levelup/README.md

   <p><code>'utf8'</code> is the default encoding for both keys and values so you can simply pass in strings and expect strings from your <code>get()</code> operations.
 You can also pass <code>Buffer</code> objects as keys and/or values and conversion will be performed.</p>
   <p>Supported encodings are: hex, utf8, ascii, binary, base64, ucs2, utf16le.</p>
   <p><code>'json'</code> encoding is also supported, see below.</p>

-* `'db'` *(object, default: LevelDOWN)*: LevelUP is backed by [LevelDOWN](https://github.com/level/leveldown/) to provide an interface to LevelDB.
-You can completely replace the use of LevelDOWN by providing a "factory" function that will return a LevelDOWN API compatible object given a `location` argument.
-For further information, see [MemDOWN](https://github.com/level/memdown), a fully LevelDOWN API compatible replacement that uses a memory store rather than LevelDB.
-Also see [Abstract LevelDOWN](http://github.com/level/abstract-leveldown), a partial implementation of the LevelDOWN API that can be used as a base prototype for a LevelDOWN substitute.

 Additionally, each of the main interface methods accept an optional options object that can be used to override `'keyEncoding'` and `'valueEncoding'`.